collindching/Data-Science-Journey/README.md

 ## What I'm working on

-My current interests learning interests are: finding enterprise machine learning applications, learning software engineering in Python, and natural language processing.
+My current interests learning interests are: building machine learning applications, learning software engineering in Python, and natural language processing.

 Learning:
 - **Hands-On ML with Scikit-Learn & Tensorflow**